csmap-surveys/csmap-surveys.github.io/csmap_url_historian.md

 2. Click the **"Help"** button to go to Frequently Asked Questions (FAQ) on your browser.
 3. Use the **User ID** field to enter your unique User ID after completing a survey.
 4. You can pause data collection using the toggle labeled **"Paused"**.
 When you register the extension, this toggle's default setting is Active.
-5. The **Share YouTube Page Content** toggle "Share YouTube Page Content" allows URL Historian to collect videos listed when visiting youtube.com.
-This step is optional, see our <a href="https://www.csmapsurveys.org/csmap_privacy_policy.html">privacy policy</a> for more information on what social media data is collected.
+5. The **Share YouTube Page Content** toggle "Share YouTube Page Content" allows URL Historian to take a snapshot of the content you are viewing when visiting youtube.com/watch.
+This step is required, see our <a href="https://www.csmapsurveys.org/csmap_privacy_policy.html">privacy policy</a> for more information on what social media data is collected.
-6. **Delete Data Collected** under "Optional Settings" allows you to revoke data you shared by time or date.
+6. **Delete Data Collected** under "Optional Settings" allows you to delete data you have already shard  **by time** or **by date**.
-7. **Add URLs to Blacklist** under "Optional Settings" allows you to list domains you do not want collected.
+7. **Add URLs to Blacklist** under "Optional Settings" allows you to list domains you do not want data to be collected from.
 8. **Websites Currently Blacklisted** under "Optional Settings" will display any domains you have blocked from collection.

 For more information about URL Historian's data collection and privacy protection measures, see our <a href="https://www.csmapsurveys.org/csmap_privacy_policy.html">Privacy Policy</a>.
 If you have any questions on using the extension, would like to revoke your data, or encounter other technical problems, please reach out to <a href="mailto:csmap@nyu.edu">csmap-surveys@nyu.edu</a>.